Quest Diagnostics launches Alzheimer's blood test for consumers

 A similar treatment from Eli Lilly LLY.N called donanemab is under review by the U.S. Food and Drug Administration.

-Prior Alzheimer's treatments have only treated symptoms but did not address the underlying disease.
+Prior Alzheimer's treatments have treated symptoms but did not address the underlying disease.

 Quest's consumer test is aimed at adults aged 18 and older who may have mild memory loss or a family history of Alzheimer's and want to understand their own risk for the disease, Racke said.